 Needs, Conditions, or Circumstances: Chronic absenteeism rates and the Student Survey results on student safety confirm the need for counseling and social emotional services.
-On the 2022 California Dashboard, the chronic absenteeism rates were 19.90% for all students.
-The 2023 LCAP Student Survey indicates that 98% of all students feel safe at school (The student survey
+On the 2022 California Dashboard, the chronic absenteeism rates were % for all students and % for low-income students.
+The 2023 LCAP Student Survey indicates that 78% of all students feel safe at school (The student survey did not include specific demographic data.
+Future surveys will include data that can be aggregated to show differences between student populations.)
+Input from educational partner LCAP meetings in the 2022-2023 school year reported the need for additional social emotional support and counseling services.
+This concern continues as the school puts in place programs to support students with the emotional and social effects that have come from the pandemic.
+A new social worker will provide opportunities for bridging programs for students and families and provide resources that will help students achieve regular attendance.

 Purpose: Providing social emotional support and counseling services for our low-income students is a top priority coming out of school closures after the COVID pandemic.
 Counselors provide individual and group counseling, referrals to clinical counseling, and collaboration with classroom teachers to promote a positive mindset for students.
-Counselors also provide support in the delivery of the district's adopted social emotional curriculum (Lion's Quest).
+Counselors also provide support in the delivery of the district's adopted social emotional curriculum (Mosiac).
 These programs and services are principally directed to support the needs of our low income.
-The continuation of this action was determined by the decrease of chronic absenteeism rates 19% 2022 for all students.